Anson-Cheung1227/SimCovid/README.md

 ## Storyline

-SimeCovid is a game that sets scene in the United States of America(USA), where you are the president of USA, and you must defend your citizens from the worst crisis in mankind - Covid.
+SimCovid is a game that sets scene in the United States of America(USA), where you are the president of USA, and you must defend your citizens from the worst crisis in mankind - Covid.

 As president, you'll need to balance different aspects in the society, for example, economic and social.
 All actions you do, will have a cost.